actx4gh/Imaegete/README.md

-Imaegeon is a desktop application designed for efficiently organizing and managing large collections of images.
+Imaegete is a desktop application designed for efficiently organizing and managing large collections of images.
 The project uses PyQt6 for the GUI and leverages multithreading for performing file operations, caching, and image handling to ensure a responsive user experience.